gmanroney/myirlcpcanswers/src/MakeEuropeGreatAgain/README.md

 To run this script enter up to 10 numbers in the file separated by space and program.
+Numbers should be less than 5000 and no more than 10 of them.